-Hazardous Waste Management Applications DESCRIPTION Perimeter Control Prevent or reduce the discharge of pollutants to storm water from Slope Protection hazardous waste through proper material use, waste disposal, Sediment Trapping and training of employees and subcontractors.
-Channel Protection APPLICATIONS Temporary Stabilization Many of the chemicals used onsite can be hazardous materials Permanent Stabilization that become hazardous waste upon disposal.
-These wastes may include: ✓ Waste Management Paints and solvents Housekeeping Practices Petroleum products such as oils, fuels, and grease Herbicides and pesticidesAcids for cleaning masonry Targeted Constituents Concrete-curing compounds Sediment In addition, sites with existing structures may contain wastes that Nutrients must be disposed of in accordance with federal, state, and local regulations.
+Hazardous Waste Management Applications DESCRIPTION Perimeter Control Prevent or reduce the discharge of pollutants to storm water from hazardous waste through proper material use, waste disposal, and training of employees and subcontractors.
+Slope Protection Sediment Trapping Channel Protection APPLICATIONS Temporary Stabilization Many of the chemicals used onsite can be hazardous materials that become hazardous waste upon disposal.
+These wastes may Permanent Stabilization include: ✓ Waste Management Paints and solvents Petroleum products such as oils, fuels, and grease Herbicides and pesticides Housekeeping Practices Acids for cleaning masonry Targeted Constituents Concrete-curing compounds In addition, sites with existing structures may contain wastes that result had discovered of incovered and the set of the set Sediment Nutrients must be disposed of in accordance with federal, state, and local regulations.
 These wastes include: ✓ Toxic Materials Sandblasting grit mixed with lead-, cadmium-, or chromium- Oil and Grease based paints Floatable Materials Asbestos Construction Wastes Polychlorinated biphenyls (PCBs) (particularly in older transformers) Impact The following low-cost measures will help reduce storm water pollution from hazardous wastes: ✓ Significant Material Use Medium Use all of the product before disposing of the container.
 Low Unknown or Questionable Do not remove the original product label.
-It contains important safety and disposal information. • Do not over-apply herbicides and pesticides.
+It contains important safety and disposal information.
+Do not over-apply herbicides and pesticides.
 Prepare only the amount needed.
 Follow the recommended usage instructions.
 Over-application is expensive and environmentally harmful.
 Apply surface dressings in several smaller applications, as opposed to one large application, to allow time for infiltration and to avoid excess material being carried offsite by runoff.
 Do not apply these chemicals just before it rains.
-People applying pesticides must be certified in accordance with federal and state regulations. • Do not clean out brushes or rinse paint containers into the dirt, gutter, storm drain, or stream.
+People applying pesticides must be certified in accordance with federal and state regulations.
+Do not clean out brushes or rinse paint containers into the dirt, gutter, storm drain, or stream.
 "Paint out" brushes as much as possible.
 Rinse water-based paints to the sanitary sewer.
 Filter and reuse thinners and solvents.
 Dispose of excess oil-based paints and sludge as hazardous waste.